 - Dota 2 features the Bungling Inventor Gyrocopter's homing missile—a comically large bomb with a fuse that doggedly tracks its target.
 It picks up speed and hurts more the faster it goes.

-- The Kessok Positron Missile from Bridge Commander: Once it has a target lock, it will track you forever, even if you turn invisible.
+- Star Trek: Bridge Commander has the Kessok Positron Missile.
+Once it has a target lock, it will track you forever, even if you turn invisible.
 The only way to escape is to warp out of the system.

 - The Homing Pidgit Bills in Something.
 They're featured in Hell Ship in the Sky and they will always aim for Mario's position, no matter what.
 Later on in the level, Spikitus start throwing them.